Linky: the Smart Meter for electricity in France

 How Much Does the Linky Cost?

 The entire Linky rollout programme is projected to cost approximately 5 billion Euros over six years, between the costs of procurement, installation, and the development of a new IT system.
 An individual Linky meter costs an estimated 150€ to 200€ to install, and while obligatory for French households, it comes at no cost to the consumer.
 While a fairly considerable upfront investment for Enedis, Linky meter installations are expected to lead to savings of approximately 24€ to 30€ per household per year (as technicians will no longer need to be deployed to make manual meter readings).

 Note that it is not permitted to refuse the installation of a Linky meter (find out more - in French).

 Did you know?
-A smart gas meter (Gazpar) deployment programme is also underway, having commenced in 2017.
+The smart gas meter (Gazpar) deployment program has been achieved in 2022, before having commenced in 2017.

 How to Read a Linky Meter?

 The Linky meters are designed for easy replacement, and are the same size as conventional meters.
 You will find the meter number written on the white part of the meter that contains the digital meter screen.
 Directly above it is a flashing light that indicates the rate at which electricity is being consumed (the greater the consumption, the quicker the light flashes).
 The screen indicates information such as electricity consumption, your electricity tariff/price option, and your meter's power capacity.